ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 # Namespace 'Object'

-* Position constraints: Within the tag of any layer, with no preferrence of order.
+* Position constraints: Within the tag of any layer, with no preference of order.

 Contains data related to a single object.
 These objects can be used for collision detection, events, sprites (only on sprite layers), etc.